 How to build pallet garden shed roofed using tin cans – the roof:

 This involved cutting the bottoms out of numerous industrial-sized food cans, using tin snips and power tools to cut them into a long strip, and then flattening them out for use.
 We started the “shingling” like any other shingling project.
 We put down barrier paper and secured with staples.
 Next, we snapped a straight line and began from the bottom corner of the roof, keeping the bottom line of cans as straight as possible.
 I mounted the cans into place using roofing nails.
 We repeated it, overlapping the next layer by a few inches, as well as took care to stagger the joints.
 Then we finished this project by folding the top layer over a header board and installing a cap layer over that.
 We simply bent the front faces of the cap layer over to form a natural drip rail.

 I sprayed the entire metal roof with copper spray paint.
 This elevates the project somewhat, as well as protects the metal from rusting.
-It’s now time to make my own pallet skull chair to seat in front of my shed :)
+It’s now time to make my own pallet skull chair to sit in front of my shed :)

 Find this project at scrapality.com